PRAYER

 for truth be told, if the present moment is indeed all that there is,

-and if every step you take is a prayer, then you will always walk
+and if every step you take is a prayer, then you will always walk in a sacred manner."

 But i hadn't yet even discovered Black Elk, a fellow catechist, who would become a lifelong teacher,